 - What the money manager is invested in, and whether it fit the family’s asset allocation model and expectations.

 - How the money manager’s investment strategy compares with others who invest using the same methodology.

 Ultimately, based on the above analysis, investors need to answer a fundamental question: is the money manager’s performance meeting and exceeding expectations?
 In general multiple studies have shown that only a small percentage of money managers’ performance over different ten-year periods outperforms their respective markets.

 As such, assuming that the money manager meets the asset allocation, performance and risk criteria as laid out in the Investment Policy Statement, deciding to hire or fire her is a straightforward, objective and fact-based decision.

 The important point is that poor performance cannot be tolerated.
 Think about it like this: It’s your financial wealth and your family’s legacy on the line, after all.
 Is it worth risking all that if your financial advisor isn’t a good fit?
 It can be a tough pill to swallow for both parties.
 But it is not personal.
 It is policy.

 And speaking of policy: the other unacceptable factor is having no policy, or being emotionally attached to an under-performing money manager year after year.
 By drafting a comprehensive Investment Policy Statement, families state loud and clear that they will not, and cannot, allow this to happen.

-If you’re looking for a financial advisor in Sarasota, Florida, or in another area near you, look no further.
+If you’re looking for a financial advisor in Sarasota, Florida, or a financial advisor near you, look no further.